palewire/django-calaccess-raw-data/docs/models.rst

             <td>entity_cd</td>
             <td>String (up to 4)</td>
             <td>No</td>
-            <td>Entity code: The entity type of the filer.
+            <td>The entity type of the filer.
 These codes vary by form type.</td>
         </tr>